-In fall of 2011, the center hired the institution’s first University Archivist.
-Since then, the center’s strongest collecting areas have been Tennessee politics and university history.
+In fall of 2011, the center hired the institution’s first University Archivist, Donna Baker.
+In 2017, Sarah Calise succeeded Jim Havron as regional and political collections archivist.
+The center’s strongest collecting areas have been Tennessee politics and university history.
 Dr. Louis Kyriakoudes became the fourth and current director in August 2015.
 The Gore Center continues to seek materials related to political, university, and Middle Tennessee history (see our Collections Policy and Donations for more information).

 Albert Gore Research Center

 P. O. Box 193, 1301 E. Main St.